cloudmesh-community/book/chapters/iaas/aws/aws.md

 top left corner in the console and then click on EC2 which is listed under "Compute".
 Then you will see a blue button labeled "Launch instance".
-Click on the button and the console will take you to the page shown next: @fig:launch-instance.
+Click on the button and the console will take you to the page shown in figure: @fig:launch-instance.
 Notice that the check box for "Free tier only" is clicked to make sure the instance type we choose is eligible for the free tier hours.
 The instance type you select defines the properties of the virtual machine you are staring such as RAM, Storage,